LaavKush/Sustainable-Fashion/README.md

 ---

 ## 💡 Motivation

-The global fashion industry contributes up to **10% of global carbon emissions**.
+The fashion industry is one of the world’s largest polluters, with fabric choices like polyester and nylon contributing up to **10% of global carbon emissions** to carbon emissions and waste.
+Consumers and manufacturers often lack transparent ways to assess how sustainable their materials truly are.

-Materials like *polyester, nylon, and acrylic* have high environmental costs, whereas *organic cotton, linen, hemp, and livaeco* are eco-friendly alternatives.
+Fabric Sustainability Classifier uses Machine Learning to bridge this gap by analyzing both fabric descriptions (via NLP) and images (via CNN) to predict whether a fabric is sustainable or not.
+The goal is to make sustainability in fashion more data-driven, explainable, and accessible — empowering consumers, designers, and researchers to make environmentally conscious decisions.

 👉 This project aims to:
 - Support **transparent sustainability decisions** for designers and retailers